 The Company capitalizes certain costs related to its software developed or obtained for internal use.
 Costs related to preliminary project activities and post-implementation activities are expensed as incurred.
 Internal and external costs incurred during the application development stage, including upgrades and enhancements representing modifications that will result in significant additional functionality, are capitalized.
 Software maintenance and training costs are expensed as incurred.
-Capitalized costs are recorded as part of property and equipment and are amortized on a straight-line basis over the software's estimated useful life.
-The Company evaluates the useful lives of these assets on at least an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
+Capitalized costs are recorded as part of property and equipment and are amortized on a straight-line basis to cost of revenue over the software's estimated useful life which is three years.
+The Company evaluates these assets for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.

-In the three months ended June 30, 2014 and 2013, the Company capitalized software development costs of \$503 and \$692, and amortized capitalized software development costs of \$768 and \$639, respectively.
-In the six months ended June 30, 2014 and 2013, the Company capitalized software development costs of \$938 and \$1,380, and amortized capitalized software development costs of \$1,463 and \$1,242, respectively.
-The net book value of capitalized software development costs was \$3,644 and \$4,170 at June 30, 2014 and December 31, 2013, respectively.
+In the three months ended March 31, 2016 and 2015, the Company capitalized software development costs of \$1,484 and \$544, and amortized capitalized software development costs of \$626 and \$676, respectively.
+The net book value of capitalized software development costs was \$4,907 and \$4,049 at March 31, 2016 and December 31, 2015, respectively.